-We talked to Mari Helstein, CEO of LIFT99 Tallinn Hubs, whose mission is to strengthen the global startup community and to help startups succeed by bringing founders together, both physically and digitally.
-This is what she said:
+Mari Helstein, CEO of LIFT99 Tallinn Hubs tells us how they strengthen the global startup community and help startups succeed by bringing founders together, both physically and digitally.

 Tell us about you, your career, how you joined LIFT99.

 Mari Helstein: LIFT99 was born on December 7, 2016, and grew out of Garage48 which I also founded.

 We felt that there was a need for a place to be and grow together with other startups.
 Many current and former members of the LIFT99 team have been key players in building startup ecosystems in Estonia and elsewhere.
 Today, we have in total 10 employees in Estonia and Ukraine.
 The company has 22 employees, the other half of whom are involved in the company’s other business line, Salto – a platform for finding experts for startups.